-MCR providers are dispatched after an initial triage screening determines that MCR is the most appropriate service.
+MCR providers are dispatched after an initial triage screening by an LMHP/physician through the provider organization or a third party who determines that MCR is the most appropriate service.

+In the event a third party LMHP/physician recommends dispatch, the provider should ensure documentation of the recommendation is included in the client record.
 MCR services are available 24 hours a day, seven days a week and must include maximum one hour urban and two hour rural face-to-face/onsite response times.